-Vehicles are deployed and recovered in the water on their cart, using a portable rollout mat.
+Vehicles are deployed and recovered in the water on the required cart provided by each team, using a portable rollout mat.
 The temporary walkway is similar to the Mobi-mat, available at shop.mobi-mat.com.
 The cart will get wet as it's submerged during deployment and recovery.
 RoboBoat staff are responsible for recovering any lost vehicles.
 All reasonable efforts to recover a lost vehicle will be made, but the recovery of a lost vehicle cannot be guaranteed.
 All teams recognize by entering the competition, they risk damage to, or the loss of, their vehicle.